-Introducing our love experiment for February as well as our 14 days of love letters challenge.
+Introducing our love experiment for the month as well as our 14 days of love letters challenge.

 Alright, it’s time to introduce our Marriage Laboratory Experiment of the Month (MLEM if you like- you can remember it because it sounds like phlem).

 This year all our experiments are based on Gary Chapman’s 5 Love Languages book and February will be all about . .. . . .

 WORDS OF AFFIRMATION!

 - We feel disconnected from our spouses when we forget to make an effort to connect.

 - Studies have shown our positive to negative interactions should be at a ratio of 5:1 for a healthy relationship, and we need a way to ensure we keep the ratio on the positive side.

 - Our spouses feel unloved when we forget to show we appreciate them.

 Experiment Method: Send our partner a nice text or email or note every day.